Rod Wilson

-Rodriques Wilson (born November 12, 1981) is an American former professional football linebacker and coach who is the outside linebackers coach for the Kansas City Chiefs.
-He was selected by the Chicago Bears in the seventh round of the 2005 NFL draft.
-He played college football for the South Carolina Gamecocks.
-He was also a member of the Tampa Bay Buccaneers, Jacksonville Jaguars and Chicago Bears.
-He has also coached at Charleston Southern University.
+Rodriques Wilson (born November 12, 1981) is an American professional football coach and former linebacker who is the inside linebackers coach for the Arizona Cardinals of the National Football League (NFL).
+He previously served as the outside linebackers coach for the Kansas City Chiefs from 2024 to 2025.

+Wilson played college football for the South Carolina Gamecocks and was selected by the Chicago Bears in the seventh round of the 2005 NFL draft.
+He was also a member of the Tampa Bay Buccaneers and Jacksonville Jaguars.
+Wilson's coaching career began in 2013 and he previously served as an assistant coach for Charleston Southern University, the University of South Carolina, Coastal Carolina University and Kansas City Chiefs.